elrichfaul-ah/pagerduty_scripts/README.md

 Audits user accounts to identify users who have been sent a PagerDuty invitation but have never logged in (`invitation_sent === true`).

-Fetches all users, filters for pending invites, and writes a Markdown report to `pendingInvites.md` in the project root (overwriting any previous run).
+Fetches all users, filters for pending invites, and writes `reports/pendingInvites.md` (overwriting the previous report).

 ```bash
 node getPendingInvites.js